tchbihsan/CodeFest2024/challenges/Challenge01.md

 ## Description

-1. You need to deploy 1 S3 bucket and create a directory to store the html files.
+1. You need to deploy one S3 bucket and create a directory to store the html files.

   `Full code added for now.
 Will be updated before event.`